Introduction: Stencil Painted Denim Jacket

 Iron on your stencil, making sure that you get the edges of the design attached thoroughly.
 You should not be able to move the paper without peeling it off.
 However, if you put it on the wrong place on your fabric, you can peel it off, move it to a new place, and iron it back on again.

 Step 3: Paint!

-However, the nice thing about using the freezer paper, is you don't have to worry about being careful with your paint, which allows you to use spray paint if you want to.
+The nice thing about using the freezer paper is you don't have to worry about being careful with your paint, so you can use spray paint if you want to!

-If you're using a fabric that is thinner than denim, you'll want to put cardboard or something under your fabric so that the paint doesn't bleed through to your work surface or another part of the clothing or fabric you are painting.
+If you're using a fabric that is thinner than denim, you'll want to put cardboard or something under your fabric so that the paint doesn't bleed through to your work surface or another part of the fabric.
 Make sure your paint is fully dry before you peel the stencil off so that you don't accidentally mess up the edges.

 Step 4: Details & Next Stencil

 I decided to do the detail work on the face and body of my figure before I moved on to the hair, however these steps don't need to be done in any particular order.
 The details in the face were done by cutting out the eyes and mouth from the body stencil that I had used in the previous step.

 For your smaller detail stencils, start with the largest one and work your way to the smaller ones.
 For example, I did the stencil of the full hair before I worried about separating out the scarf.

 Here, I used the white paint to prime the denim, not worrying about details.
 After the general hair stencil was dry, I lined up the scarf stencil and put on the red paint.

 For the snakes, I mostly decided to freehand draw them in.
 This was made easier because I had the stenciled outline to follow.
 However, I could have done this with even smaller detail stencils, it all depends on whether you feel more comfortable with freehand drawing or cutting out small details with a craft knife.